Shopify vs WooCommerce: Which Should You Choose for Your Indian E-Commerce Store?

 At that scale, a custom-built platform (Next.js + headless commerce) is also worth evaluating for brands with truly unique commerce requirements.

 ScrollUp Productions builds Shopify and WooCommerce stores for Delhi NCR brands — from day-one launches to complex migrations.
-Book a free consultation to figure out which platform is right for your business.
+Explore our Shopify development services in Delhi or book a free consultation to figure out which platform is right for your business.